 eTA New Zealand requirements for Americans

-Applicants require a valid credit or debit card to pay the eTA for New Zealand for US citizens fee and tourist levy, as well as a current email address, to receive the New Zealand travel visa for US citizens in their inbox.
+Applicants require a valid credit or debit card to pay the eTA for New Zealand for US citizens fee and tourist levy, as well as a current email address, to receive the New Zealand travel visa waiver for US citizens in their inbox.
 It is required to carefully double-check all the data entered so there are no issues with the eTA New Zealand visa application from USA.

 How long can a US citizen stay in New Zealand without a visa?